jbakse/compform_notes/content/week_1_tile/index.md

 90 minutes is ideal.

 Don't put more than 2 hours in on a sketch.
-If your sketch takes that long its too complex, or too difficult for your current skill level.
-Its okay to stop at 2 hours even if your sketch is broken.
+If your sketch takes that long it is too complex, or too difficult for your current skill level.
+It is okay to stop at 2 hours even if your sketch is broken.
 Post whatever you have, you'll get full marks for the sketch.

 Don't put in less than 45 minutes.
 Sometimes, you'll make a really nice sketch pretty quickly.
 If that happens, post it!
 But keep exploring variations on your idea.
 If you often get done very quickly, you probably need to work on more challenging sketches.

 ## Prerequisites
-In this class we will be exploring and creating projects in a variety of programming tools and languages, most of which will likely be new to you.
+In this class, we will be exploring and creating projects in a variety of programming tools and languages, most of which will likely be new to you.
 To be comfortable in this class, you will need a foundation in a procedural programming language such as Javascript or Processing.

-Coming in to this class, you should:
+Coming into this class, you should:

 - be able to create a coded drawing project in Javascript or Processing from scratch or a template.
 - understand the basics of a version control system such as git.